ouDriss95/myGatsbyBlog/content/posts/2020-09-19-Products-Carousel-Slider-For-Shopify/index.md

 ```
 **15.** Congratulations!
 Now you have a Slider products in your shopify website

-Hey, if you have any issues implementing the slider into your Shopify Store you can Hire me so I can implement the slider for you.
-DM me on [Instagram](https://www.instagram.com/doudmine)
+Hey, if you have any issues implementing the Product Carousel into your Shopify Store.
+DM me on [Instagram](https://www.instagram.com/doudmine) so I can help